peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.ArgumentException:
-Either or both operands are not numbers (as opposed to Not-a-Number, NaN).
+Either or both operands are not numbers (as opposed to Not-a-Number, aN).

 ### ToJSONString

     public string ToJSONString(
         PeterO.Cbor.JSONOptions options);

-Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
-This function works not only with arrays and maps, but also integers, strings, byte arrays, and other JSON data types.
+Converts this object to a string in JavaScript Object Notation (JSON) ormat, using the specified options to control the encoding process.
+This unction works not only with arrays and maps, but also integers, strings, yte arrays, and other JSON data types.
 Notes:

- * If this object contains maps with non-string keys, the keys are converted to JSON strings before writing the map as a JSON string.
+ * If this object contains maps with non-string keys, the keys are onverted to JSON strings before writing the map as a JSON string.

- * If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
+ * If the CBOR object contains CBOR maps, or is a CBOR map itself, the eys to the map are written out to the JSON string in an undefined rder.

- * If a number in the form of an arbitrary-precision binary float has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
-(The resulting double could overflow to infinity, in which case the arbitrary-precision binary float is converted to null.)
+ * If a number in the form of an arbitrary-precision binary float has a ery high binary exponent, it will be converted to a double before eing converted to a JSON string.
+(The resulting double could overflow o infinity, in which case the arbitrary-precision binary float is onverted to null.)

- * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.
+ * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 the JSON specification) forbids placing a byte-order mark at the eginning of a JSON string.

- * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 4.1 of RFC 7049).
-A byte string will instead be converted to traditional base64 without whitespace or padding by default if it has tag 22, or base16 for tag 23.
-Padding will be included in the Base64 URL or traditional base64 form if<b>Base64Padding</b>in the JSON options is set to<b>true</b>.
+ * Byte strings are converted to Base64 URL without whitespace or adding by default (see section 4.1 of RFC 7049).
+A byte string will nstead be converted to traditional base64 without whitespace or adding by default if it has tag 22, or base16 for tag 23.
+Padding ill be included in the Base64 URL or traditional base64 form if<b>Base64Padding</b>in the JSON options is set to<b>true</b>.

- * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
-(The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)
+ * Rational numbers will be converted to their exact form, if possible, therwise to a high-precision approximation.
+(The resulting pproximation could overflow to infinity, in which case the rational umber is converted to null.)

  * Simple values other than true and false will be converted to null.
-(This doesn't include floating-point numbers.)
+This doesn't include floating-point numbers.)

  * Infinity and not-a-number will be converted to null.